Art car: History

 An art car community began to cohere in the 1990s, inspired by movies and books with a wide underground following, and the development of innovative art display venues such as Burning Man.
 One of the main forces behind this is filmmaker and art car artist Harrod Blank, who created the art car documentaries Wild Wheels (1992), Driving The Dream (1998) and Automorphosis (2009).
 He also published two books Wild Wheels (1993, 2001) and Art Cars: the cars, the artists, the obsession, the craft (2002, 2007, 2012).
 Blank also co-founded ArtCar Fest with Philo Northrup in the San Francisco Bay Area.
 It was the United States' second largest art car festival.

-Gloworama, a 2010 New Year's Eve event in Houston, Texas, had over 100 illuminated entrants.
-It was produced by ArtX.
-The illuminated parade also drew the attention of the Galveston, Texas-based business Yaga's Entertainment, Inc. (the contract holder of Mardi Gras!
-Galveston 2011–2015) as part of their five-year contract signed on 18 November 2010.